kalaiselvan369/Widgets/README.md

 ## Like button animation
 Custom animation for image button click that do color transform with bounce.
-Note: Instead like image I have used flight image for example.
+Note: Instead of like image I have used flight image for example.